About this day

 Making the monster Kathryn Harkup, Chemist and author

-Mary Shelley’s Frankenstein was published 200 years ago this year.
-In 1818 science, and especially chemistry, was the hot topic of the day.
+Mary Shelley’s Frankenstein was published 200 years ago this year when science, especially chemistry, was the hot topic.
 What science fact might have influenced this amazing work of science fiction?
 How might a real-life Victor Frankenstein have built and reanimated his creature?

 About Kathryn Harkup